anzdrew/Website-Master/README.md

-# Website-Master
+# ComputeCollatz

-All the files needed for the hosting of my website.
+Computes the number of steps to go from an integer greater than 1, back to 1, through the Collatz Conjecture.

+Then outputs a graph of number of digits vs step size.